John Turner (Australian politician)

-He was educated at Aberdare Primary School and Sydney Grammar School.
+Turner was educated at Aberdare Primary School and Sydney Grammar School.
 He received a Diploma of Law and practiced as a solicitor and tax agent before entering Parliament.
 Since entering Parliament he has received a Bachelor of Letters from Deakin University and a Bachelor of Arts from Murdoch University.

+Turner was awarded the Medal of the Order of Australia in the 2023 King's Birthday Honours for "service to the people and Parliament of New South Wales".